Starcounter/Docs/guides/SQL/fetch/README.md

 # Fetch

-You can limit the number of rows in the returned result set of a query by using the <code>FETCH</code> clause as in example below.
+You can limit the number of rows in the returned result set of a query by using the `FETCH` clause as in example below.

 ```sql
 SELECT e.LastName, e.FirstName